clayne/SSEModdingGuide/README.md

 ```
 #### Flags

 Flags are notifications that appear when the associated mod has met a specific conditions.
-These flags are designed to notify you if mods are interacting with one another or meeting a criteria that should be addressed.
+The flags are intended to notify you if mods are interacting with one another or meeting a criteria that should be addressed.

 The flags that are displayed include: